-- The Smurfette Principle: She mentioned before that she was the only girl in a family full of brothers.
+- Raised by Dudes: She mentioned before that she was the only girl in a family full of brothers.

-- Breaking the Fourth Wall: He often interrupts the show just so that he can answer fan mail.Pig: (reading letter) Dear Dr. Pig, aren't you interrupting the most important part of the episode?
-Why, yes.
+- Breaking the Fourth Wall: He often interrupts the show just so that he can answer fan mail.Pig: (reading letter) Dear Pig, aren't you interrupting the story at the most suspenseful part?
+Why, yes Sally.
 Yes, I am.